Sispheor/raspidrink_api/README.md

 This command should return RaspiDrink GPIO API online

 ## Run some test (optional)
-If you want to run more test you can run scripts under the tests folder.
+If you want to run more test you can run scripts.
-The scrpit test_pumps will set all pin in settings to HIGH durring 1 second and then LOW directly with the GPIO lib without calling the API.
+- test_pumps script will set all pin in settings to HIGH durring 1 second and then LOW directly with the GPIO lib without calling the API.
-The second script allow you to test each component of the API.
-Comment out what you want to test.
+- test_api script allow you to test each component of the API.
+Comment out what you want to test and then run the script